 Ambulatory Education Program

-All residents receive extensive training in ambulatory care, including continuity medical clinics, ambulatory blocks, walk-in clinics, emergency rooms, private practices and health maintenance organizations.
+All residents receive extensive training in ambulatory care, including continuity medical clinics, subspecialty practices, walk-in clinics, emergency rooms and private practices.
 Residents are exposed to a broad variety of patients under close supervision of faculty with expertise in primary care and preventive medicine.
-Through the weekly Ambulatory Care Seminars and weekly core curriculum during Morning Report, residents expand their knowledge of primary care and its related disciplines.
-The Associate Program Director for Ambulatory Education and the the Primary Care Chief Resident are responsible for development and implementation of the ambulatory curriculum.
+Through the weekly conferences -- Ambulatory Care Seminars, Primary Care Morning Report and Noon Core Conferences -- residents expand their knowledge of primary care and its related disciplines.
+The Associate Program Director for Ambulatory Education and the Primary Care Chief Resident are responsible for development and implementation of the ambulatory curriculum.

 Continuity Medical Clinics

 Residents participate in a weekly continuity medical clinic starting in the beginning of their residency.
 Clinic sites include University Health Center (UHC), the Primary Care Clinics at the VA, the Faculty Practice Office (FPO), and Mercy Medical Center.
-Residents attend their continuity clinics in a modified 4+2 schedule with no or few clinics scheduled during inpatient rotations and more scheduled during ambulatory block rotations and electives.
+Beginning in July 2015, to avoid clinic sessions while on inpatient rotations and maximize their experience while on ambulatory blocks, continuity clinics for the upper level residents will be clustered into blocks using a 6+2 model.
+The interns' continuity clinics are generally scheduled on a weekly basis with no or fewer clinics held during certain inpatient rotations.

 At each site, residents develop a close working relationship with their colleagues and the general medicine faculty, who are expert at providing one-on-one supervision in primary care.
 All clinic sites provide easy access to laboratory and radiologic studies, medical records, textbooks and electronic resources, such as Up-to-Date.
-The electronic medical record system, EPIC, is used at UHC and the FPO, while CPRS is used by residents at the VA Primary Care Clinic.
-A weekly pre-clinic conference provides residents with a comprehensive curriculum in primary care and preventive health.
+All clinics have an electronic medical record system with most using EPIC and the VA using CPRS.
+A weekly noon clinic conference provides residents with a comprehensive curriculum in primary care and preventive health.

 Ambulatory Block Rotations